malavolti/eccs2/README.md

 # Disable Checks

-In cases where an IdP cannot be reliably checked, it might be necessary to [disable the checks for an IdP](mailto:edugain@geant.org?subject=%5BECCS%5D%20Disable%20check%20for%20IdP&amp;body=Dear%20eduGAIN-ECCS%20Admins%0A%0APlease%20exclude%20the%20Identity%20Provider%20with%20the%20following%20entityID%20from%20the%20ECCS%20checks%3A%0A%23entityID%23%0A%0AThe%20reason%20why%20this%20IdP%20should%20be%20excluded%20is%20...%0A%0ABest%20regards%2C%0A%23Your-Name%23).
+In cases where an IdP cannot be reliably checked, it is necessary to create, also empty, `eccs-disabled.txt` file on IdP's web root.

 # On-line interface

-The eduGAIN Connectivity Check web pages is available at: https://dev-mm.aai-test.garr.it/eccs2
+The test eduGAIN Connectivity Check web pages is available at: https://dev-mm.aai-test.garr.it/eccs2

 The tool uses following status for IdPs: